Sphereon-Opensource/pex-openapi/README.md

 ### Step 1 : Generate models

-The following command will generate the models in `<workspace>/pe-api/target/sdks/pe-api-ts`
+The following command will generate the models in `<workspace>/pe-api/target/sdks/models/typescript`
 ```
-mvn install -P pe-api-typescript
+mvn install -P models-typescript
 ```

 ### Step 2 : Package the models for publishing.

 ```
-cd target/sdks/pe-api-ts
+cd target/sdks/models/typescript
 npm pack
 ```

-Expected result is that a file `/target/sdks/pe-api-ts/pe-models-M.m.p.tgz` is generated where `M.m.p` is arbitrary.
+Expected result is that a file `/target/sdks/models/typescript/pe-models-M.m.p.tgz` is generated where `M.m.p` is arbitrary.

 ### Step 3 : Create Project to use generated models